tmward/tcga/README.md

 All scripts expect that they are executed with a working directory of `src` (e.g., should type `./script.R` to execute, *not* `src/script.R`).

+All tables produced are HTML tables.
+To use in Microsoft Word, it is best to open them in a browser then copy and paste them into Word.

+All plots are in png format.
+Graphic size and format is easy to tweak by changing the script.

+All file outputs are put into the `../output/` directory with self-explanatory names.

 ### `tidy_tcga.R`

 Cleans and tidies the CSV holding information on all CRC obtained from TCGA.
-Will save a serialized R object (.rds) for a tibble holding tidied information with patient characteristics and genetics and a separate tibble holding information on MSI.
+Will save a serialized R object (`.rds`) for a tibble holding tidied information with patient characteristics and genetics and a separate tibble holding information on MSI.
 It only keeps patient data when the patient has information on a primary CRC tumor and completed